 Why Does Compulsive Work Addiction Occur?

 Many work addicts grew up in highly stressful, chaotic homes.
 As they matured, they sought to replicate the level of intensity and stress in the workplace.
 If there isn’t a crisis, the workaholic creates one.
 In fact, the workaholic needs to simulate a crisis in order to become motivated to do their best work.
 This, however, is often just the opposite.
 After the adrenalin kicks in and overworking to get the job done, the workaholic often suffers withdrawal symptoms such as anxiety and depression.
 See-sawing back and forth, these mood swings wreak havoc on the individual’s mental and physical health.

 Treatment for Compulsive Work Addiction

-Often the workaholic needs the prodding from family and friends to seek help when their lives are out of kilter – skewed as they are all toward work.
+Often the workaholic needs the prodding from family and friends to seek help when their lives are out of kilter or skewed as they are all toward work.
 Compulsive work addiction is treatable, but it takes time.
-The standard treatments include seeking help through therapists, psychiatrists or psychologists or trained and certified mental health professionals.
+The standard treatments include seeking help through therapists, psychiatrists, psychologists, or trained and certified mental health professionals.
 Specialists in compulsive work addiction may be tough to find, as this is a new and growing field.

 - Spiritual life

 Self-help groups such as Workaholics Anonymous offer meetings by phone, online, or in person.
 Their website lists meeting locations by state and international.
 The organization also provides literature, links, and other resources.
 There are no dues, and anyone can join.
 The only requirement for membership is the desire to stop working compulsively.
 In the end, if a compulsive work addict truly wants to regain balance in their life, reconnect with family and friends, and honestly put the obsession to work behind, there is help available.
 To be successful in recovery requires time and a real commitment.

 Seek Treatment for Mental Health and Addiction at Recovery Ranch TN